Flodur871/Magnitudo/README.md

 Magnitudo is a small python script made because not all keyboard were born the same.
 Unfortunately some keyboards come with prebuilt media controls on them and some doesn't.
-This project aims to provide a simple solution to the unlucky few (myself included) who doesn't have media controls on their keyboards.
+This project aims to provide a simple solution to the unlucky few who doesn't have media controls on their keyboards.

 Install
 ---------------